HOME • SEARCH • EMAIL • ABOUT

 Gen info

-Indigofera is a large genus of about 700 species fo flowering plants in the family Fabaceae / Leguminosae, occurring throughout the tropical and subtropical regions of the world.
+Indigofera is a large genus of about 700 species of flowering plants in the family Fabaceae / Leguminosae, occurring throughout the tropical and subtropical regions of the world.
 Species are mostly shrubs, some are herbaceous, a few are small trees.

 Botany